-California domestic violence is governed by a body of statutory provisions known as the Domestic Violence Prevention Act (DVPA).
+Domestic violence in California is governed by a body of statutory provisions known as the Domestic Violence Prevention Act (DVPA).
 The purpose of the Act is to protect individuals from physical abuse, harassment, sexual abuse, or other forms of statutorily enumerated harm at the hands of a spouse, partner, significant other, parent, child, or grandparent.

-Under the Act, a victim can seek a restraining order against their abuser.
+Under the Act of Domestic violence in California, a victim can seek a restraining order against their abuser.
 The procedure to obtain a restraining order does involve filing a motion with the court, your declaration, and any evidence you can supply to prove your case.

 The Law Offices of Nicola Fitzgerald has successfully obtained and defended against DVPA restraining orders.
 To find out if you or someone you know meets the legal requirements to obtain a restraining order; to determine what types of relationships meet the DVPA criteria; to file a DVPA restraining order; or to defend a DVPA restraining order against you, contact our office to set up a 30-minute initial consultation at no charge.